Amy Holden Jones: Mystic Pizza (1988), Maid to Order (1987), and Indecent Proposal (1993)

-Jones’s coming-of-age classic Mystic Pizza is inspired by Mystic Pizza Shack in Mystic, Connecticut.
+Jones's coming-of-age classic Mystic Pizza is inspired by Mystic Pizza Shack in Mystic, Connecticut.
 Jones envisioned Mystic Pizza to be her Diner, a 1982 bromantic comedy film by Barry Levinson, citing it as the female version of that film.
 She had expected to direct it and wrote it for herself to direct.

 The film was optioned by Samuel Goldwyn Jr. who held onto it for years claiming that his $5,000 option gave him the rights to it for the rest of her life.
-As she dealt with this situation she rewrote and directed Maid to Order and again was offered nothing while her apprentice editors were getting the chance to direct due to them being men.
-Eventually Samuel Goldwyn Jr. made Mystic Pizza with a male director, however, her version received high praise for its spectacular dialogue, and she began to receive offers as a screenwriter since at the time women were allowed to write films, not direct.
+As she dealt with this situation she rewrote and directed Maid to Order.
+Eventually Samuel Goldwyn Jr. made Mystic Pizza with a male director, however, her writing in the film received high praise for its dialogue, and she began to receive offers as a screenwriter since at the time women were more often given opportunities to write films, not direct.

 Her next big writing offer was for Indecent Proposal based on the novel by Jack Engelhard, which made Jones a big-name screenwriter.